WillsHarris/Homework_WHH/Unit_3_Python_Py_Me_Up_Charlie/README.md

 # Homework 3

-* Your task is to create a Python script that analyzes the records to calculate each of the following:
+* Create a Python script (PyBank) that analyzes the records to calculate each of the following:

   * The total number of months included in the dataset